tldraw/tldraw/apps/examples/src/examples/sync-custom-user/README.md

 ---

-This example shows how to integrate your own user data into tldraw and tldraw's multiplayer system.
+This example shows how to integrate your own user data into tldraw sync.